Ilan Shor: Banning of Shor and the Șor Party from Moldovan politics

-S.O.R. bloc
+Ș.O.R. bloc

-In June 2023 Ilan Shor created a new Moldovan political group, the ‘Chance, Obligations, Achievements’ political bloc whose abbreviation in Romanian is Ș.O.R., with Shor inviting all political parties to join the group.
-The ȘANSĂ ("Chance") party, a clone party led by journalist Alexei Lungu and believed to have been established by Ilan Shor, was deregistered two days before the November local elections amid claims of using illegal funds from Russia.
+In June 2023 Ilan Shor created a new Moldovan political group, the Chance.
+Duties.
+Realization political bloc whose abbreviation in Romanian is Ș.O.R., with Shor inviting all political parties to join the group.
+The Chance party became led by former journalist Alexei Lungu in August 2023, affiliating with Shor, but Chance was deregistered only days before the November local elections after the director of the Security and Intelligence Service (SIS) stated the party was corrupting voters and using illegal funds from Russia.

 In September 2023, his political party reportedly gathered support and "seized" the ethnic enclave of Gagauzia via embezzled money.

 Victory (political bloc)

 In April 2024 Shor invited a number of Moldovan political figures to Moscow, where they formed the political bloc Victory.
 On 7 August 2024, the Central Electoral Commission of Moldova forbade the recognition and certification of the Victory bloc in the concurrent 2024 Moldovan presidential election and 2024 Moldovan European Union membership constitutional referendum.

 In a 6 July 2025 congress of Victory held in Moscow, Shor stated that he wanted Evghenia Guțul, Governor of Gagauzia, to head the party's electoral list for the 2025 Moldovan parliamentary election.
 At the moment, Guțul was being investigated for two criminal cases and was under house arrest.

+On 1 December that year, Shor made an announcement from Moscow regarding the end of the "social projects" he initiated in Moldova and the withdrawal of his political support for local elected officials affiliated with him and the political formations they belonged to.